 Hi there!
 Welcome to my eLearning portfolio.
 Since you clicked the About Me tab, I assume you are curious about me and maybe want to know how I got started with my love of eLearning development.
 So, read on to learn a bit more about me and my career progression.
 Thanks for stopping by.

 A short story about how I became interested in instructional design and eLearning.
 Near the end of my Bachelor’s degree program, I signed up for a forensic science course to fulfill a general education requirement.
 Forensic science, crime scene investigation to be specific, would in my mind, be so much better than a biology class, right?
 I’m signed up, and more excited about looking at crime scenes than I thought possible.
 I’m at a world-class university, so I’m thinking that the crime scenes would rival a television show.
 The reality of what I got was nothing close to what I was hoping for.
 Instead, I got a PowerPoint drawing of a crime scene.
 To say I was disappointed is an understatement.

 At this point, I began to wonder how I could become the person that gets to design the learning because I could think of many ways those crime scenes could have been designed for a more immersive, interactive experience for the learner.
-You could say this was a turning point for me in my career and a major reason why I decided to pursue a career in e-Learning development.
+You could say this was a turning point for me in my career and a major reason why I decided to pursue a career in instructional design and e-Learning development.

-I already had experience and an interest in designing and developing websites.
+At this point, I already had experience and an interest in designing and developing websites.
 I enjoyed working with and helping others in my human resources job and previous positions in customer service.
 So I decided to pursue a Master of Educational Technology degree that taught me instructional design methodology, adult learning principles and offered plenty of hands-on projects such as developing mobile apps, working with Flash, and creating videos in Camtasia.

-You can find the details of my work history on LinkedIn.
+For the full story, you can find the details of my work history on LinkedIn.